Georg von Peuerbach: Work

-Peuerbach is best-known for his workTheoricae Novae Planetarum, written in 1454, and published by his disciple Regiomontanus in 1472.
+Peuerbach is best-known for his work Theoricae Novae Planetarum, written in 1454, and published by his disciple Regiomontanus in 1472.
 Theoricae Novae Planetarum presented a version of Claudius Ptolemy geocentric system in a more colloquial and comprehensible way.
 Based on a series of Peuerbach's lectures at Bürgerschule in Vienna that were transcribed by Regiomontanus.
-The book introduced the "New Planetary Theory of Georg von Peuerbach" based on the already successful Ptolomaic system, this new theory presented the physical realities of eccentric planetary spheres.
+The book introduced the "New Planetary Theory of Georg von Peuerbach" based on the already successful Ptolemaic system, this new theory presented the physical realities of eccentric planetary spheres.
 In his model of the sun Peuerbach removed simple eccentric shells and added partial orbs, some of which were eccentric and some concentric to the center of the world.
 Similar models for the planets replaced the body of the sun with an epicycle sphere carrying each planet.

 Peuerbach ideas replaced Theorica Planetarum Communis, a work credited to Gerardus Cremonensis, as the standard university text on astronomy and was studied by many influential astronomers including Nicolaus Copernicus and Johannes Kepler.

 In 1457 Peuerbach observed an eclipse and noted that it had occurred 8 minutes earlier than had been predicted by the Alphonsine Tables, the best available astronomical tables at the time.
 He then computed his own set of eclipse tables, the Tabulae Eclipsium.
 Widely read in manuscript form beginning around 1459 and formally published in 1514, these tables remained highly influential for many years.

 Peuerbach wrote various papers on practical mathematics and constructed various astronomical instruments.
 Most notably, he computed sine tables based on techniques developed by Islamicate mathematicians.
 Peuerbach's work was instrumental in establishing a more modern understanding of mathematics.

 In 1460, Cardinal Johannes Bessarion, while visiting Frederick's court seeking assistance in a crusade to reclaim Constantinople from the Turks, proposed that Peuerbach and Regiomontanus create a new translation of Ptolemy's Almagest from the original Greek.
 Bessarion thought that a shorter and more clearly written version of the work would make a suitable teaching text.
 Peuerbach accepted the task and worked on it with Regiomontanus until his death in 1461, at which time 6 volumes had been completed.
 Regiomontanus completed the project, and the final version containing 13 volumes was published in 1496.